I regularly see the question asked on social media; “Do I need a website?” often by people whose only online presence is Instagram or a Facebook page.

 You may wonder “Why bother with a website when I have social media accounts?”

-The truth is, social media alone is not enough to describe what you do and the value you bring to your potential customers.
+Social media alone is not enough to describe what you do and the value you bring to your potential customers.
 Social media fosters engagement with your audience and bolsters your relationship with your customers, but it is tangential to your marketing efforts, whereas your website is your best marketing asset.

 Why Your Business Needs a Website